alinex/node-report/README.md

 report.p "And another one after a separating line."
 ```

-In the markdown this will be displayed with at least three dahses:
+In the markdown this will be displayed with at least three dashes as a line:

 ``` markdown
 My first line.